MaxDesiatov/Collider/README.md

-# Ned
+# Collider
-Ned is not a code editor (but it may become one in the future)
+Collider is a code editor for Swift (at a very early stage)